-P250 OEM lasers are OEM products intended for incorporation as components in laser processing systems.
-As supplied by SYNRAD, these lasers do not meet the requirements of 21 CFR, §§J without additional safeguards.
-In the U.S., the Buyer of these OEM laser components is solely responsible for the assurance that the laser processing system sold to an end user components to ensure that they meet all applicable local laser safety requirements.
+P400 OEM lasers are OEM products intended for incorporation as components in laser processing systems.
+As supplied by SYNRAD, these lasers do not meet the requirements of 21 CFR, Subchapter J without additional safeguards.
+In the U.S., the Buyer of these OEM laser components is solely responsible for the assurance that the laser processing system sold to an end user complies with all laser safety requirements before the actual sale of the system.
+Under CDRH regulations, the Buyer must submit a report to the CDRH prior to shipping the system.
+In jurisdictions outside the U.S., it is the sole responsibility of the Buyer of these OEM components to ensure that they meet all applicable local laser safety requirements.
 In cases where the Buyer is also the end-user of the OEM laser product, the Buyer/end-user must integrate the laser so that it complies with all applicable laser safety standards as set forth above.

-Federal Communications Commission (FCC) requirements
+Federal Communications Commission (FCC) Requirements